WNFC (FM)

-WNFC is a radio station airing a Religious format licensed to Paducah, Kentucky, broadcasting on 91.7 MHz FM.
+WNFC is a radio station airing a Religious format licensed to Paducah, Kentucky, broadcasting on 91.7 FM.
 The station is owned by Somerset Educational Broadcasting Foundation.

 History

 The station previously served as a full-time simulcast of former sister station WJCR-FM of Upton, Kentucky.
 The station now serves as part of the King of Kings Radio Network of Somerset, Kentucky.